 If you start thinking about suicide, call an ambulance on triple zero (000) or go to the emergency department.

 Where to go for help and advice

-Mensline offers support and counselling services on 1300 78 99 78.
+Visit Mensline for more information on being a dad.
+They also offer support and counselling services on 1300 78 99 78.

 Lifeline offers telephone support to anyone in crisis on 13 11 14.

 QLife offers anonymous peer support and referral for the sexually and gender-diverse community — call 1800 184 527 or access their webchat from 3pm to midnight every day.